sensedata/space-telemetry/README.md

     $ nf start

-To automatically recompile the client files whenever you save changes to them, keep the following running:
+To automatically recompile the client files whenever you save changes to them, keep the following running (omit the watch flag to compile once and exit):

     $ npm run-script webpack -- --watch

-Omit the watch flag to compile only once.

 To run all the tests and generate code coverage (reported in detail in `coverage/lcov-report/index.html`):

     $ npm test